IAMconsortium/pyam/doc/source/data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an :class:`IamDataFrame` is initialised with columns that are not in the list above nor interpreted as belonging to the time dimension (in wide format), these columns are included in the :code:`data` table as :code:`extra_cols`.
+If an :class:`IamDataFrame` is initialised with columns that are not in the list above nor interpreted as belonging to the time dimension (in wide format), these columns are included in the 'data' table as additional columns (:code:`extra_cols`).
-This feature can be used, for example, to distinguish between multiple climate models providing different values for the variable :code:`Temperature|Global Mean`
+This feature can be used, for example, to distinguish between multiple climate models providing different values for the variable :code:`Temperature|Global Mean`.
-.

 .. warning::

-    Not all :class:`pyam` functions currently support the continuous time or custom columns in a :code:`data` table.
-Please reach out via the mailing list or GitHub issues if you are not sure whether your use case is supported.
+    Not all **pyam** functions currently support the continuous-time format or
+    custom columns in a 'data' table.
+Please reach out via the `mailing list or GitHub issues`_ if you are not sure whether your use case is supported.

+.. _`mailing list or GitHub issues`: contributing.html

 .. warning::

-    A word of warning for adding annotations relating to custom columns:
+    A word of warning when using custom columns for annotations:
-    :class:`pyam` drops any data rows which have :code:`NaN` values.
+    **pyam** drops any data rows where the 'value' column is 'nan', and it raises an error for 'nan' in any other column.
-    Hence, if you are adding meta information to :code:`data`, you need to make sure that you **add a value to every single row**.
+    Hence, if you are adding variable/region-specific meta information to 'data', you need to make sure that you **add a value to every single row**.

-    The reason for that implementation is that pandas does not work as expected with :code:`NaN` in many cases
+    The reason for that implementation is that pandas does not work as expected with 'nan' in some situations
     (see `here <https://stackoverflow.com/a/18431417>`_ and
     `here <https://stackoverflow.com/a/13606221>`_).
-    Therefore, it is simpler to remove :code:`NaN`'s to ensure that :class:`pyam` has a clean dataset on which to operate.
+    Therefore, enforcing that there are no 'nan's in an **IamDataFrame** ensures that **pyam** has a clean dataset on which to operate.

 The :code:`meta` table
 ~~~~~~~~~~~~~~~~~~~~~~